-The various aspects of a creditors' rights practice present a unique mixture of business, financial, legal, and human relations problems.
-Robinson+Cole has worked extensively with a broad spectrum of leading lending institutions, companies, and investors in need of specialized debtor/creditor relations counsel on a wide variety of sophisticated transactional and litigation matters.
-Our group has extensive experience pursuing claims-whether arising from a default of normal contractual payment obligations, declining collateral value, or other external factors.
+Robinson+Cole’s bankruptcy and creditors' rights practice involves a unique mixture of litigation, business, and finance experience.
+We work extensively with a broad spectrum of leading lending institutions, companies, and investors in need of specialized debtor/creditor relations counsel on a multitude of sophisticated transactional and litigation matters.
+Our lawyers have a keen understanding of how to pursue claims, whether arising from a default of normal contractual payment obligations, declining collateral value, or other external factors.

-It is important to identify and confirm the provisions dealing with defaults and remedies.
-Our creditors' rights lawyers also analyze the nature and extent of collateral, securing the underlying obligation and the client's rights regarding the collateral.
+Our creditors' rights lawyers also analyze the nature and extent of any collateral securing the underlying obligation and the client's rights with respect to the collateral.

-After completing the preliminary analysis, our creditors' rights lawyers have extensive experience negotiating consensual modifications or settlements prior to or shortly after commencing state law enforcement actions.
-Successfully negotiating with a debtor in this environment is dependent on identifying a clear exit strategy and setting realistic goals to effectuate the strategy.
+If possible, our creditors' rights lawyers negotiate consensual modifications or settlements prior to or shortly after pursuing our clients’ collection remedies.
+Successfully negotiating with a debtor in this environment depends on identifying a clear exit strategy and setting realistic goals to implement the strategy.

 Because the restructuring and liquidation process can be contentious, with diverse constituencies competing for limited assets, clients benefit from our substantial litigation experience in state and federal court, including bankruptcy proceedings.
-Our experience includes guaranty enforcement actions, preliminary injunctions, lender liability litigation, bankruptcy preference and fraudulent transfer proceedings, claim and cure objections, subordination actions, and other avoidance claims.
-We also have provided representation on matters arising from loan participations, intercreditor agreements, lender conduct, executory contracts, license and franchise agreements, distributorship agreements, and commitment letters.
+Our representation includes these areas:

 Represented foreign liquidator of overseas banks in litigation to recover more than $140 million in U.S. assets seized by the New York superintendent of banks.
 To recover the seized funds for distribution in liquidation proceedings in Belgrade, we filed an ancillary proceeding under the United States Bankruptcy Code in the Bankruptcy Court for the Southern District of New York.
 The litigation included successful appeals to the District Court and the United States Court of Appeals for the Second Circuit.
 Following remand, the litigation settled on advantageous terms.
 We defeated subsequent collateral attacks on the settlement in New York State Supreme Court and the Appellate Division.